How to Become a Wilderness Paramedic: Step-by-Step Career Guide

 Learn how to become a wilderness paramedic.
 Research the job description and the education and licensing requirements and find out how to start a career in emergency services.

-There are 3 levels of emergency medical technicians: the EMT-Basic level, the EMT-Intermediate level and the Advanced EMT or paramedic level.
-Paramedics need to complete the most training and can perform the broadest and most advanced range of medical skills.
-Paramedic training includes EMT-Basic and EMT-Intermediate-level training and can be found at community and technical colleges, usually as part of associate degree programs.
+Paramedics are the most highly trained of all EMT levels and can perform the broadest and most advanced range of medical skills.
+Training can be found at community and technical colleges, usually as part of associate degree programs.
 Specific wilderness medical care training can be earned subsequently through a certificate program.
 The following table shows typical requirements for wilderness paramedics:

 |Degree Level||No degree required, but formal training necessary for licensure*|